 Q. How difficult is the Keji Southern Lakes canoe route?

 A. Canoeing in the Keji Southern Lakes region is not overly difficult or technical.
 The paddling is almost completely flatwater and classified as easy.
 However, strong winds create challenging waves on the larger Peskowesk and Peskwawa lakes, requiring strong paddling techniques.
 Further, the number of portages required for the full loop adds to the difficulty level.
-Overall, I would consider the Keji Southern Lakes loop an intermediate adventure.
+Overall, I would consider the Keji Southern Lakes loop a moderate (or intermediate) paddling adventure.

 Q. How many portages are on the Keji Southern Lakes route?